La Repubblica: Political position

 The newspaper was founded as a left-wing, reformist, and secularist paper.
 The newspaper played a role in the evolution of Europeanism and the Italian political left from 1984 to 1992.
 It held a critical line towards the former prime minister Silvio Berlusconi, especially criticizing his conflict of interest as both an entrepreneur and politician.
 Scalfari criticized Berlusconi's television channels and urged an investigation into the origins of his fortune.
 The paper also used to be known for its critical stand vis-à-vis the Catholic Church, a position that changed after the onset of the papacy of Pope Francis, who remembered Scalfari upon his death as a "laical friend".
 In 2004, Angelo Agostini categorized it as the agenda daily (quotidiano-agenda), in contrast to the institution daily (quotidiano-istituzione) like Corriere della Sera and La Stampa, and the activist daily (quotidiano-attivista) like Il Foglio, Libero, and l'Unità.
 Compared to one of its competitors, Corriere della Sera, a representative of the moderate bourgeoisie, la Repubblica maintains a centre-left, progressive orientation.

-After the acquisition of the paper by John Elkann in April 2020, Maurizio Molinari was appointed as the new paper's editor, in a move that saw several changes of position that were criticized, and that saw Molinari of La Stampa, which is also owned by Elkann's GEDI group, replacing Carlo Verdelli.
+After the acquisition of the paper by John Elkann in April 2020, Maurizio Molinari was appointed the new paper's editor, in a move that saw several changes of position that were criticized, and that saw Molinari of La Stampa, which is also owned by Elkann's GEDI group, replacing Carlo Verdelli.
 Scalfari warned the paper not to move away from its liberal-socialist positions, which he described thusly: "I have always believed in a liberal socialism, capable of uniting equality and reformism ... at the forefront in guiding the country and Europe in this direction."
 Critics described the Molinari appointment as the de-Scalfarization of the paper.
 This prompted journalists like Enrico Deaglio, Pino Corrias, and Gad Lerner to end their cooperation with the paper.
 Carlo De Benedetti, a former editor of the paper, also protested the decision to appoint Molinari as the paper's editor.
 In May 2020, De Benedetti announced the foundation of a new newspaper called Domani.